 Three Records Set at 2017 Iowa State Fair Sale of Champions

 Three champion records were broken during the 2017 Sale.

-Participants in the Sale of Champions were asked to find hometown supporters to set a floor price for bidding.
-The purchaser in the auction paid the difference between the floor price and the final sale price.
-Each participant in the Sale takes home a check for 80 percent of the animal’s sale price.
-The IFAA keeps 20 percent to fund the scholarship program and cover Sale expenses.
-In addition to their earnings, the exhibitors of the Grand Champion 4-H Market Steer, Grand Champion FFA Market Hog, Grand Champion 4-H Market Lamb and Grand Champion 4-H Breeding Heifer earn the use of a new aluminum livestock trailer for one year courtesy of Featherlite, Inc., of Cresco, Iowa.
+Participants in the Sale of Champions were asked to find hometown support.
+The purchaser in the auction paid the difference between local support and the final sale price.
+Each participant in the sale takes home a check for 75 percent of the animal’s sale price.
+The IFAA keeps 25 percent to fund the scholarship program and cover Sale expenses.
+In addition to their earnings, the exhibitors of the Grand Champion 4-H Market Steer, Grand Champion 4-H Market Hog, Grand Champion FFA Market Lamb and Grand Champion 4-H Breeding Heifer earn the use of a new aluminum livestock trailer for one year courtesy of Featherlite, Inc., of Cresco, Iowa.
 The Grand Champion 4-H and FFA Market Meat Goats receive aluminum toppers.

 In addition to the sale, the IFAA awarded $188,500 in scholarships as well as performance and carcass awards presented prior to the Sale, for a total $596,650 for young livestock exhibitors.
 Since the inception of the Sale of Champions in 1988, the IFAA has given out more than $8 million through Sale proceeds and scholarships to deserving youth participating in agricultural-related projects and interested in agricultural-related careers.

 Photos will be posted after the sale.
 For electronic versions of these photos, email your request to the Iowa State Fair Marketing Department.